-[Illustration © www.Granger.com] Sowams and Pokanoket were part of the Wampanoag Indian Empire.
-Massasoit was the Chief Sachem of the Wampanoags.
-In 1621, two Wampanoag braves visited the Pilgrims of Plymouth, Massachusetts.
-A week later, Massasoit visited with his retinue.
+[Illustration © www.Granger.com] Sowams and Pokanoket were part of the Indian Empire led by the Massasoit Osamequin, Chief Sachem of the Pokanokets.
+In 1621, two braves visited the Pilgrims of Plymouth, Massachusetts.
+A week later, the Massasoit visited with his retinue.
 He agreed to accept the King of England as the sovereign of his lands in return for English protection in the event of attack from the Narragansetts in the so-called “Wampanoag Treaty”, even though the name “Wampanoag” was not in use until after the King Philip War of 1675-76..

-After meeting in the Pilgrim village, the Massasoit invited a Pilgrim delegation to meet him at his home in Sowams, some 40 miles to the west.
+After meeting in the Pilgrim village of Patuxet, the Massasoit invited a Pilgrim delegation to meet him at his camp nearby .
 Myles Standish and Isaac Allerton volunteered, and, when they arrived, the Massasoit offered them ground nuts and tobacco as gifts when they arrived, and Standish and Allerton presented him with a kettle of peas.

 In 1623, Massasoit fell ill.
 Pilgrims Edward Winslow and John Hampden traveled to see him at what is believed to be present day Hampden Meadows [in Barrington].
 After giving him some jelly and water, Massasoit revived.
 Colonists from Plymouth were welcomed and began to settle in the area.[from http://www.barrington.ri.gov/community/history/historicaloverview.php]